taeeekim/bmeg310/Tutorial 3/tutorial/Regression-Clustering-Classification.md

 **Clustering Exercise:**

-- Compute hierarchical clustering for this same dataset with the ‘complete’ linkage methods and compare the results with that generated from the ‘average’ linkage method.
+- Compute hierarchical clustering for the *'data_seeds'* dataset with the ‘complete’ linkage methods and compare the results with that generated from the ‘average’ linkage method.
 Submit the code, results, and a small conclusion.
 - Modify the code for the final mtcars PCA plot that we generated in the examples, to include a title.
 Also, when re-generating the plot, remove the arrows to generate a clean and annotated PCA plot.